Simple DIY MIDI-to-CV Translator Box

 scope shots

-Nevertheless, things went a little astray with the method of calibration of the CV1 output.
+Unfortunately, things went a little astray with the method of calibration of the CV1 output.
 The ADC uses AVCC (+5V) as a reference voltage.
 If AVCC is in error, then CV1 will be in error, of course.
-However, if AVCC can be measured accurately, then all other ADC readings can be corrected.
+However, if AVCC could be measured accurately, then all other ADC readings could be corrected.
 No problem, I thought...
 I'll use the ADC internal reference (2.56V) to measure AVCC via a 5:2 voltage divider feeding into pin ADC8.

 But there was a problem with this idea...
 I assumed naively that the ADC internal reference would have a precision consistent with taking readings with a 10-bit ADC, i.e. around 0.1%.
 When I got ADC readings which were very inconsistent, i.e. wrong, I was convinced that I had made a mistake in the ADC driver code.